 The Friends of Dickens New York is an official branch of the Dickens Fellowship.
 Founded in 1902, the Dickens Fellowship is a worldwide association of people who share an interest in the life and works of Charles Dickens.

-This year (September 2021 to June 2022) we have chosen to discuss Martin Chuzzlewit, and we have broken down our readings to align with the monthly installments as they were originally published from 1837 to 1839.
+This year (September 2022 to June 2023) we have chosen to discuss Oliver Twist, and we have broken down our readings to align with the monthly installments as they were originally published from 1837 to 1839.
 When Dickens began writing the novel, he was still finishing up writing Pickwick Papers.
 By the time he finished writing it, he had already begun writing Nicholas Nickleby.